 Age-related Macular Degeneration, or ARMD, is a condition that deteriorates the central part of your vision and could eventually lead to blindness if left untreated.
 It is the most common cause of blindness in Americans 65 and older.
 Without a dilated eye exam by a trained professional, it may be impossible to know if you are developing macular degeneration.

 Though there is currently no cure for macular degeneration, early detection is important in the management of the disease and slowing the deterioration of vision.
 The most important way to prevent and manage ARMD is to have annual eye exams with dilation so that the doctor can assess your risk and best approach to treating the condition based on your own history and situation.

 Detection of Macular Degeneration

-The most important way to detect macular degeneration is with an annual dilated eye exam.
+The most important way to detect macular degeneration is with an annual dilated eye exam and optical coherence tomography (OCT).
 As the full name implies, the condition is most often age-related.
 ARMD most commonly occurs in people age 65 or older, but can be found earlier as well.
-Genetics is also an important risk factor.
-Generally speaking, ARMD tends to be passed along the maternal bloodline.
+Genetics are also an important risk factor.
+Generally speaking, ARMD tends to be inherited along the maternal bloodline.

 Some other important risk factors include:

 - Smoking (approximately doubles the risk of ARMD)

 - Female gender

 - Blue light and UV exposure

 There are two forms of macular degeneration, known as the "dry" and "wet" forms.
 They are named as such because the wet form involves fluid leaking from vessels under the retina whereas the dry form does not involve any leaky vessels.